 Embedding a PBS culture across the organisation

-At present, Dr. Steven Carnaby has delivered training to Area Managers and managers of the ASD services, who have received PBS Level 1 + 2, Training on Reflective Practice, Training on Functional Behaviour Assessment.
+At present, Dr. Steven Carnaby has delivered training to Area Managers and managers of the ASC services, who have received PBS Level 1 + 2, Training on Reflective Practice, Training on Functional Behaviour Assessment.
 Bromley staff have also received training around person-centred active support (see pg.
 14).
 However, for Ziki it is clear that PBS training should not just be for support staff and service managers.
 Instead, PBS must be embedded as a culture across Outward.

 “If you want to embed PBS into the organisation, you need everyone to buy into it.
 PBS becomes our business, not a particular group’s business.”

 “My thinking is looking at Quality and ensuring they know what good PBS looks like.
 I want to make sure that PBS is embedded into our quality monitoring system.
 HR should understand what PBS so that it can feature in our job descriptions, adverts, and person specifications.
 It is also important for Housing to understand.
 Living environment is a critical factor for people who are known to present behaviours of concern.
 If the environment is not right, it can be a trigger for the people we support.”

 Ziki has already been busy putting plans into action.
 He has started a PBS steering group, comprised of Area Managers, Service Managers, and Central Services colleagues.
 He will soon be leading NAPPI training with all front line staff, starting with The Drive, a supported living service in Chingford.
 His training is bespoke, focusing on the specific needs of the service and designed in consultation with service managers.
 He’s also keen to register Outward with the Restraint Reduction Network, who aim to facilitate a culture change around restraint, and will be reviewing the current PBS policy and procedure, as well as developing a physical intervention restraint policy and procedure.